 “Man, you’ve been at college too long,” he said.

-I had been gone for a year.
+I’d been gone for a year.

-“We can’t survive without this food.
-Once there’s too much food in our bodies, we push it out this other hole, the hole between our legs.
-After that, it looks much different.
-It loses its color.
-This Mint Chip will turn brown; it won’t smell anything like ice cream.”
+“We can’t survive without food.
+Once there’s too much food in our bodies, we push it out the other hole.”
+My voice sounded very slow.
+“After that, it looks much different.
+Its color is lost.
+It won’t smell anything like ice cream.”

-“Um, Sir, are you the manager?”
+“Are you the manager?”
+I asked.

 But he still ignored me.

 Drew stopped next to me.
-For once in the store, he stopped buzzing.
+“Holy shit.”

 His mouth was open.
 He stopped eating his ice cream.

 “What’s wrong?”
-I said.
+I asked.

-“That guy looks like me.”
+“That guy looks just like you.”

-“That guy, he looks just like me.”
+“That guy, he looks just like you.”

-“What does it say on his name tag?”
+“What does it say on his nametag?”

-He squinted his eyes: “It says Drew.”
+He squinted his eyes.
+“It says Chris.”